MrPicklePinosaur/advent_of_code/README.md

-Ended up spending quite a bit of time stuck since I was using the `load` instruction which loaded 4 bytes instead of `load8_u` which loads a single byte to read characters from the input
+Ended up spending quite a bit of time stuck since I was using the `load` instruction which loaded 4 bytes instead of `load8_u` which loads a single byte to read characters from the input.

+This question ended up being really time consuming (and tedious) since web assembly is such a low level language.
+Web assembly has much more modern syntax (s-expressions), so it is a bit more readable than something like x86 assembly.

 Resources
 - [WebAssembly OpCodes](https://pengowray.github.io/wasm-ops/)